queelius/jaf/SPECIFICATION.md

 **d.
 Universal Quantification (`∀`) and `path`:**

-- The `path` operator itself is designed for *data extraction* – it gathers all values that match a given path.
+- The `path` operator (and `@` notation) itself is designed for *data extraction* – it gathers all values that match a given path.
 It does not inherently perform universal quantification ("for all").
 - Universal quantification is a *checking* operation.
 While not directly supported by `path`, such checks can often be constructed using negation and existential quantification (e.g., "it is NOT true that there EXISTS an item that does NOT satisfy the condition").
 For example, to check if all items in a list have `status == "active"`: `["not", ["in?", false, ["map", ["lambda", "x", ["eq?", ["path", [["key", "x"], ["key", "status"]]], "active"]], ["path", [["key", "items"]]]]]]` (assuming a hypothetical `map` and `lambda` for illustration; JAF does not have these directly but similar logic can be built with `and`/`or` over known items or by checking for the non-existence of a counter-example).
 A simpler approach for "all items satisfy X" is often "NOT (EXISTS item that does NOT satisfy X)".

 ## Boolean Algebra on Result Sets